SpadeKTLSG/Principles_of_computer_composition-EndClassNote/README.md

 Principles of computer composition personal end-of-term review book

 That's done in Chinese, no ENG version.

+Use Siyuan (Note App), recommended with the Markdown Reader (the plugin in VScode is recommended) .pdf & .Siyuan Also

 Part of the content has cut by me cuz they don't test it.